microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Disposable-Extensions.md

 # Conclusion

-We have seen how to make our extensions disposable in order to allow for the Runtime to automatically dispose our extensions.
+We have seen how to make our extensions disposable in order to allow for the SDK runtime to automatically dispose of objects created by our plugins.

 [Back to Advanced Topics](Overview.md)